 Once you cancel, you should automatically receive a refund from your previous insurer if you’ve prepaid and are owed money, Minnich says, but you might be charged an early cancellation fee.

-Common mistakes to avoid when switching car insurance companies
+Don’t make these mistakes when switching car insurance

 Avoid these mistakes that can make switching insurance companies a financial nightmare.